wpeka/wplegalpages/readme.txt

 == More Premium features ==
 [WP Legal Pages Pro](http://bit.ly/32n3Qrq) comes with even more legal policy pages including:

 - **Privacy Policy**: Covers websites or apps that collect and store user data.
-Helps comply with GDPR.
+Helps comply with GDPR and CCPA (California Consumer Privacy Act).
 - **Cookie Policy**: Covers websites and apps that collect and store user data in browser cookies.
 Helps comply with GDPR.
 - **Cookie Consent Popups**: Works with GDPR Cookie Consent
 - **Cookie Bar**: Add banner in the footer for Cookie consent, also you can customize the cookie bar style, content and button styles.